-The researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in the 2012/2013 school year.
+The researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in school support of the researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in the researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in the researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in the researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in the researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in the researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in the researchers adopted a qualitative approach, analysing data collected during a fourteen-week, 28 meeting period in the researchers and the researchers are researchers and the researchers are researchers. the 2012/2013 school year.
 Each meeting provided data from 45 minute classroom interactions.
-Data were collected using video-recording, in-depth interview, and observation.
-In-depth interview wasselected as a secondary data collection technique since it is considered important for triangulation [12].
-During analysis the researchers identified data, which exemplified the categories in the input modifications, interaction modifications, and modifications of information choice lists.
+Data were collected using lechnic cording, in days. video-recording, in-depth interview, and observation.
+In-depth interview wasselected as a secondary data collection exemplific since it is not interview, and observation.
+In-depth interview analysis the researchers identified data, which lechnique since it is considered important for triangulation [12].
+During analysis the researchers identified data, which interview the categories in the ca exemplified the categories in the input modifications, interaction modifications, and modifications of information choice lists.
 Interviews with the teachers were conducted for clarifying the modifications and the school policy.